P8UXaE/sbipyt/README.md

 You can find some examples of the results and the commands used in the examples folder.

+## setup

+Used to package all the modules or application for the project into a distributable package that can be installed by other users.
+The script contains information about the package, including its name, version, author, description, and dependencies, among other things. the setuptools package is needed
+$ pip install setuptools

+load all the requirements for the project
+$ python Setup.py install
+$ python Setup.py build

 ## Training Set
 The training set is obtained from *http://bioinfo-pharma.u-strasbg.fr/scPDB/*.
 It is a mannualy curated database that contains proteins with known binding sites.